VISIT OUR ART STORE ▶

 The second one is a woodless charcoal pencil.
 It has a painted coating, and the entire thing is charcoal.

-I have both a soft and a medium version.
+The artist has both a soft and a medium version.
 Soft gives the darkest value, and medium is a little lighter.

 Charcoal pencils